laika-repo/plico-less/README.md

 plico-less
 ==========

-Submodule with LESS stylesheets for Plico
+Submodule with Stylus stylesheets for Plico